The-HandyDandyman/godot-doom-esque-visuals/README.txt

  Shader by ALT_OhDude on Godot Shaders ]

-[ Godot Plushie Spritesheet: Created using this model by APirateHat on Itch.io https://apiratehat.itch.io/godot-plushie-3d-character ]
+[ Godot Plushie Spritesheet: Created using this model by APirateHat on Itch.io https://apiratehat.itch.io/godot-plushie-3d-character .
+Sprites were made with Libresprite and applying the palette used via Indexed Dither mode.]

 [ Screen Palette Swap Shader
  Currently works more like a palette corruption shader, though ideally in the future this could also be doubled as a way to swap the palette regularly.